 Clearly, the best food in Changi Airport is no secret to those that work there.

-We also ordered two steam buns, Chee Cheong Fun, and an egg tart.
+We also ordered two steam buns, dumplings, Chee Cheong Fun, and an egg tart.
 Turns out the best food in Changi Airport is also super cheap.
 This filling feast for two came to just over four dollars!
-A much better deal then the chain restaurants inside Changi Airport!
+Clearly, the Changi Airport staff canteen is a much better deal than the chain restaurants inside the airport.

 If I had brought a second stomach I would have definitely picked up some Barbecue Duck and Hainanese Beef Noodles.
 Next time!